AoufNihed/SELConnect/README.md

 - Project uses setuptools for packaging
 - Includes comprehensive unit tests for all major modules
 - Command-line interface available via `selprotopy-extract` command
+- Enhanced with official SEL_RDB library integration for perfect RDB generation

-This project significantly reduces the time and effort required to configure multiple SEL relays while ensuring consistency and reducing human error in the process.
+This enhanced project significantly reduces the time and effort required to configure multiple SEL relays while ensuring consistency and reducing human error in the process, using the official SEL_RDB library for perfect compatibility.